 5.1.
 Use pseudopregnant mice, 3.5 day after mating, prepared in step 1.5.

 5.2.
 Use Non-Surgical Embryo Transfer (NSET) device to implant mouse embryos into pseudopregnant mice.

-Using a surgical or dissecting microscope, a vaginal speculum is inserted to visualize the cervix.
-The Non-Surgical Embryo Transfer (NSET) device is inserted approximately 5 mm into the cervix and embryos are deposited in a volume of approximately 2 μL.
-A sterile NSET device is used for each transfer and discarded after the procedure.
+5.2.1.
+Using a surgical or dissecting microscope, insert a vaginal speculum to visualize the cervix.

+5.2.2.
+Insert the Non-Surgical Embryo Transfer (NSET) device approximately 5 mm into the cervix and deposit embryos in a volume of approximately 2 μL.

+Note: A sterile NSET device is used for each transfer and discarded after the procedure.
 All reagents used in the manipulation of the embryos must be sterile.

 5.3.
-Transfer 10-15 healthy blastocyst in 2 μl volume of KSOM to each pseudopregnant mice.
+Transfer 10-15 healthy blastocyst in 2 μL volume of KSOM to each pseudopregnant mice.

 5.4.
 Continue to monitor and measure the weight gain in pseudopregnant mice in following days to determine whether the NSET was successful.